jimburton/scrabble/chapters/Chapter2.md

 But doing this for every field is a lot of boilerplate code -- typing with no real thought required.
 As we'll see we can get tools to do for us.

-We are going to use the `Lens.Simple` library, so we add it to the cabal dependencies.
+We are going to use the `Control.Lens` library, so we add it to the cabal dependencies.
 Rather than defining our own lenses for each field in the `Player` and `Game` records, we use the `makeLenses` function.
 To do this, we name each field beginning with an underscore